t3-oss/create-t3-app/www/src/pages/en/usage/prisma.md

 The default database is an SQLite database, which is great for development and quickly spinning up a proof-of-concept but is not recommended for production.
 You can change the database to use by changing the `provider` in the `datasource` block to either `postgresql` or `mysql`, and then updating the connection string within environment variables to point to your database.

+**NOTE:** Using Prisma Client with Postgres database on Node 18 environments can cause segmentation fault crashes.
+It's a [known issue](https://github.com/prisma/prisma/issues/10649) and Prisma team is already working on it.
+There are few ways to solve this issue described in [this comment](https://github.com/prisma/prisma/issues/14122#issuecomment-1249205365):
+- downgrading to Node version 16.x,
+- upgrading system to use OpenSSL 3,
+- changing Prisma to the `binary` engine [(docs)](https://www.prisma.io/docs/concepts/components/prisma-engines/query-engine#defining-the-query-engine-type-for-prisma-client)

 ## Seeding your Database

 [Seeding your database](https://www.prisma.io/docs/guides/database/seed-database) is a great way to quickly populate your database with test data to help you get started.
 In order to setup seeding, you will need to create a `seed.ts` file in the `/prisma` directory, and then add a `seed` script to your `package.json` file.
 You'll also need some TypeScript runner that can execute the seed-script.
 We recommend [tsx](https://github.com/esbuild-kit/tsx), which is a very performant TypeScript runner that uses esbuild and doesn't require any ESM configuration, but `ts-node` or other runners will work as well.